Encoding Tactile Stimuli for Braille Recognition with Organoids: Materials and Methods

 We adopted the method of Jordan et al.~\cite{jordan2024open} to estimate the spatial center of activity (CA) after each stimulus, thereby quantifying shifts in overall network firing.
 The CA is the weighted centroid of spikes recorded on the organoid’s eight electrodes.
 For a 500 ms analysis window, with spike count $F_k$ and normalized coordinates $(X_k,Y_k)$ at electrode $k$, the CA vector $\mathbf{C}$ is:

 We first recorded the CA during spontaneous activity to establish a baseline.
 For each stimulation condition, we recorded spike data from all electrodes within a 500~ms post-stimulation window.
 We systematically tested and recorded the organoid responses by stimulating each electrode with varying numbers of pulses (2, 4, 6, 8, and 10), phase amplitudes (4, 8, 12, 16, and 20 $\mu$A), and phase durations (50, 100, 150, 200, and 250 $\mu$s).
 The default stimulation parameters are set to a pulse count of 5, a phase amplitude of 10 $\mu$A, and a phase duration of 150 $\mu$s, corresponding to the midpoints of their respective parameter ranges.
+This keeps the reference condition away from both near-threshold and near-saturation regimes, so that changes induced by the swept parameter are more readily observable and less affected by boundary effects.
 Each condition is repeated 100 times with a 500~ms inter-stimulus interval.

 The CA displacement relative to baseline shows how population firing migrates within the organoid.
 By analysing these displacements we test whether assigning different regions of the tactile sensor to distinct electrodes preserves spatial information and whether varying stimulus magnitudes elicits distinguishable network responses.